Small business loan program restarts, runs into snags

 The SBA began accepting applications at 10:30 a.m.
 Eastern time for $310 billion in funding.
 The program's initial $349 billion was exhausted in less than two weeks after more than 1.7 million loans were approved.
 That first round was also slowed by computer issues at the SBA,

 Banks had thousands of applications ready to go Monday.
-Richard Hunt, president of the trade group Consumer Bankers Association, said the SBA's change was too last-minute — bankers had already sent large batches of applications to the agency, not knowing that a new procedure was being planned.
+Richard Hunt, president of the trade group Consumer Bankers Association, said the SBA's announcement on application limits was too last-minute — bankers had already sent large batches of applications to the agency, not knowing that a new procedure was being planned.

 “We learned at the 11th hour that SBA had changed its process.
 They could have told us well ahead of time," Hunt said.
 He said the agency's computers weren't able to accept even the reduced number of applications per hour that it had planned.

+The fresh round of funding was expected to go quickly because banks already had thousands of applications in hand and were accepting more as they waited for Congress to approve the additional money.
+If the new funds do get depleted, it’s feared that many companies will be shut out unless lawmakers are willing to approve a third round.

+The loans offer forgiveness for the money owners spend on workers’ pay.
+Millions of workers lost their jobs as companies such as restaurants, retailers, gyms and entertainment venues were forced to close to curb the spread of the virus.

-Bankers around the country were having trouble getting into the system, said Paul Merski, a vice president at the Independent Community Bankers of America.
+On Monday, bankers around the country were having trouble getting into the SBA's system, said Paul Merski, a vice president at the Independent Community Bankers of America.

+President Donald Trump was asked about the computer issues during a White House news conference.

+“I heard there was a glitch.
+We’ll find out whether or not that’s so.
+Certainly it did work out very well for the original amount of money.
+This is the second amount,” Trump said.
+“We’re relying on the banks to go out and do an accurate job.”

-Carol Wilkerson, a spokeswoman for the SBA, said in a statement that the agency had created a mechanism that slowed the pace of applications from any one lender at a time.
+Carol Wilkerson, a spokeswoman for the SBA, said that the agency had created a mechanism that slowed the pace of applications from any one lender at a time.

 “If a lender goes above the pacing limit they will get timed out," she said.